 Potting and Repotting Echeveria Peacockii

 As with most succulents, Echeveria peacockii are slow-growing with shallow root systems and do not require regular repotting.
 They should only be repotted once the succulent has outgrown its previous potting container, at which point they can be moved up one pot size.
-During repotting, ensure that you are handling the root ball carefully as the roots are extremely delicate and can break easily.
+Make sure that the soil is dry before repotting, and during repotting, handle the root ball carefully because the roots are extremely delicate and can break easily.
 Remove as much of the soil as possible from the roots and refresh with new soil.
 Water the newly potted succulent thoroughly to help secure the new soil around the roots.

-Echeveria peacockii are not prone to any serious pests or diseases, but can be afflicted by some common pests such as mealybugs and scale.
-Since they are so sensitive to overwatering, these succulents are also susceptible to root rot.
-Keeping your Echeveria peacockii in a well-draining soil mix and watering only when the soil is thoroughly dry will help to prevent overwatering.
+Echeveria peacockii are not prone to any serious pests or diseases but can be afflicted by some common pests such as mealybugs and scale.
+Because they are so sensitive to overwatering, these succulents are also susceptible to root rot.
+Planting your Echeveria peacockii in a well-draining soil mix and watering only when the soil is thoroughly dry will prevent overwatering.